-Section 2.2 You can end your membership during the annual Medicare Advantage disenrollment period, but your choices are more limited
+Section 2.2 You can end your membership during the Medicare Advantage open enrollment period

-You have the opportunity to make one change to your health coverage during the annual Medicare Advantage disenrollment period.
+You have the opportunity to make one change to your health coverage during the Medicare Advantage open enrollment period.

-- When is the annual Medicare Advantage disenrollment period?
-This happens every year from January 1 to February 14. - What type of plan can you switch to during the annual Medicare Advantage disenrollment period?
-During this time, you can cancel your Medicare Advantage Plan enrollment and switch to Original Medicare.
-If you choose to switch to Original Medicare during this period, you have until February 14 to join a separate Medicare prescription drug plan to add drug coverage. - When will your membership end?
-Your membership will end on the first day of the month after we get your request to switch to Original Medicare.
+- When is the annual Medicare Advantage open enrollment period?
+This happens every year from January 1 to March 31. - What type of plan can you switch to during the annual Medicare Advantage open enrollment period?
+During this time, you can: - Switch to another Medicare Advantage plan.
+(You can choose a plan that covers prescription drugs or one that does not cover prescription drugs.) - Disenroll from our plan and obtain coverage through Original Medicare.
+If you choose to switch to Original Medicare during this period, you have until March 31 to join a separate Medicare prescription drug plan to add drug coverage. - When will your membership end?
+Your membership will end on the first day of the month after you enroll in a different Medicare Advantage plan or we get your request to switch to Original Medicare.
 If you also choose to enroll in a Medicare prescription drug plan, your membership in the drug plan will begin the first day of the month after the drug plan gets your enrollment request.